Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 Have there been any payments of the Additional CESG to the RESP?

 If the answer to this question is yes, the promoter must submit a repayment transaction using reason "08" for the CESG.
-He must repay the entire CESG account balance, prior to adding the cousin.
+They must repay the entire CESG account balance, prior to adding the cousin.
 The CESG account balance includes both the Basic and the Additional CESG amounts paid into or transferred to the RESP.

 Has there been a payment of the CLB in the RESP?